Find out the general rules for the Point of Sale Retail Scheme, how the scheme works, records you must keep and how to work out your VAT.

 3.4 Keeping records

-The following paragraph including bullet points has the force of law
+The following bullet points have the force of law.

 You must keep a record of:

-- your sales (DGT) by rate of VAT
+- your sales daily gross take (DGT) by rate of VAT

 - any adjustments you make to the totals